Networks 2020 project

 In order to use the wired network, you will need to register your device MAC address.
 This page allows you to do this quickly, so you can start using your device.

-For further questions, please do not hesitate to contact the project team using the link below.
+For further questions and post install issues, please contact the project team using the link below.

 Frequently Asked Questions